 It wasn't long before the play dough was being mixed with the sand, but the contrasting textures it offered (the soft cotton wool, squidgy, smooth dough, & the grainy texture of the sand) were great to explore!

 Have you used music or a backing track to accompany Small World Play?

 Occasionally we have a piece of classical music playing softly in the background which relates to the theme of play.
 For example, we've listened to Saint-Saëns' 'Aquarium' when playing with our Seascape Play Area which has been wonderfully relaxing.

 We tried something a little different when playing with our ocean play dough this time & listened to a recording of the sea.
 A great way to connect with the natural world.
 Our ocean play became multi-sensory when we added our soundtrack, & the salty play dough was perfect to represent the salty sea.
-It's amazing how evocative smell & sound are, just listening to this track transports me to the seaside.
+It's amazing how evocative smell & sound are, isn't it?

 One of the books we're currently reading, & one which is a great accompaniment for any ocean themed play is 'Commotion in the Ocean' by Giles Andreae.
 This pop-up book is full of short, fun, descriptive poems relating to a selection of creatures living in the ocean.
 Fun to read, with bright illustrations to explore.
 Minnie has been reciting parts of the text during her play with the ocean play dough, particularly the characteristics of the animals (the dolphins squeaking, & the lobsters clippetty-clapping snippety-snapping) as they swim & explore their habitat.

 Minnie loved exploring the ocean play dough alongside the soundtrack of the sea.
 Now we can't wait to head off to the beach again!